 Canine Welfare

 The Foundation’s support for canine welfare includes research, traditional grant-making and direct service programs to promote the welfare of dogs and strengthen the human/dog bond.
 The Foundation is pragmatic in its orientation and strives to approach the question of, “What is good for the dog?” without preconceptions.
+In 2024, The Stanton Foundation seeded the Stanton K9 Foundation with $5 million to continue its legacy of providing K9 unit establishment and Fallen K9 replacement grants.

 Programs